ABERDEEN KAYAK CLUB

 Nearby Postcode AB24 1XQ

-The slalom course is in a large city park, less than 10 minutes from the centre of Aberdeen.
-It is on the River Don.
+The slalom course is on the River Don, in a large city park, less than 10 minutes from the centre of Aberdeen.
 The start of the course is a large pool above an old weir, and it then follows the channel down the near side of the island behind the weir.
-It offers fairly flat moving water with a few interesting eddies and flow patterns - ideal water for beginners, yet still interesting for Division 3 and a good training base for higher division paddlers.
+It offers fairly flat moving water with a few interesting eddies and flow patterns - ideal for beginners, yet still interesting for Division 3 and a good training base for higher division paddlers.

 The park is an oasis for wildlife, with formal gardens, open parkland, a football training area used by amateurs and for summer football festivals and an attractive children’s play area.
 A large public car park is situated next to the play area, with controlled access for unloading by the slalom site.
 Public toilets are adjacent, but there is no camping and caravanning permitted in the park, although there are a number of sites near Aberdeen.
 Recent work by the City Council has provided wheelchair access to the course.